rezzza/alice-extension/README.md

 If you use yaml file, you should consider put your default values in it thanks to [template inheritance](https://github.com/nelmio/alice#fixture-inheritance).

 And use inline fixtures to override values you need.

+**Warning** Waiting Alice implements the template inheritance in stable version, you should force composer to use the dev-master if you need this feature.

 Lifetime
 --------